aelivingstone/patch-compliance/README.md

 The reason for creating multiple datasets is because joining many tables with a one to many relationship creates massive temporary tables that would timeout beyond all but the smallest data sets.

 The first data set contains information about the instances and their patching status to an individual patch level.
 Because this uses Sysems Manager data, you cannot display individual patch data about instances that are stopped:

 ![Patch Compliance Data Set Joins Screenshot](https://github.com/aelivingstone/patch-compliance/blob/master/images/patch_compliance_data_set_joins.png)

-The second data set just contain the compliance data from AWS Config, joined with instance tags, this allows you to create visualizations on patching and managed instance compliance based on tag keys and values so that you can view compliance based on owner, business unit,  workload, stack or whatever you are using for tagging.
+The second data set just contains the compliance data from AWS Config, joined with instance tags, this allows you to create visualizations on patching and managed instance compliance based on tag keys and values so that you can view compliance based on owner, business unit,  workload, stack or whatever you are using for tagging.

 ![Patch Compliance by Tag Data Set Joins Screenshot](https://github.com/aelivingstone/patch-compliance/blob/master/images/patch_compliance_by_tag_dataset_joins.png)

 ## Resources Created in Deployment Account